Heroes new logo

 Sources: American Academy of Child and Adolescent Psychiatry, Best Writing, Kids Health, and National Library of Medicine

-Considering your child’s age, maturity, and behavior, determine how much screen time you’re giving him daily or weekly based on the guidelines we discussed earlier.
+Considering your child’s age, maturity, and behavior, and based on the guidelines we discussed earlier, decide how much screen time you’re giving him daily or weekly.

-Then, find a vacant time of the day when this screen engagement won’t go in conflict with important activities of the day, including family bonding, mealtime, and bedtime.
+Then, find a vacant time of the day when this screen engagement won’t conflict with important activities of the day such as mealtime and bedtime.

-Based on this, create a daily screen time schedule and implement it with your child.
+Based on this, create a daily screen time schedule for implementation.

 2) Be with your child, monitoring his screen activities and the amount of time spent.